 CRISIS PLANNING & PREVENTION

 We’ll work with you to identify the kinds of crises for which your organization is most at risk.
 Then, we will develop a crisis communication plan that is comprehensive yet easy to use.
-We’ll write a plan that includes quick response guides to help you move quickly to address a variety of specific scenarios.
+We’ll write a plan that includes scenario-specific playbooks to help you move quickly to address a variety of specific scenarios.
 We will help you implement the plan and train the crisis management team to use it effectively.

 If you have a crisis communication plan but have not updated or exercised it recently, we can do that, too.

-We’ve been a leader in crisis communication training for nearly three decades.
-Our flagship course, the ICM Crisis Communication Management Certification Course [internal link], delivers comprehensive training for leaders and those responsible for communicating with media, employees and other stakeholders.
+We’ve been a leader in crisis communication training for more than three decades.
+Our flagship course, the ICM Crisis Communication Management Certification Course, delivers comprehensive training for leaders and those responsible for communicating with media, employees and other stakeholders.
 Our Crisis Media Training workshop prepares spokespersons to respond clearly and confidently to difficult interviews.
-We can customize these and other training programs for your business and deliver them on-site.
+We can customize these and other training programs for your business and deliver them in house, online or on-site.

 CRISIS RESPONSE & CONSULTING

 Even with good crisis management planning, some crises cannot be prevented, but they can be mitigated.
-When a crisis strikes and you need all-hands-on-deck, count on ICM experts to provide immediate, 24/7 strategic and tactical communication support [internal link].
+When a crisis strikes and you need all-hands-on-deck, count on ICM experts to provide immediate, 24/7 strategic and tactical communication support.

-We develop strategy and messaging [internal link] for all stakeholders and coach executives to deliver difficult news with empathy and transparency.
-We monitor and analyze media stories [internal link] and social conversations, making recommendations to address trends and minimize negative fallout.
+We develop strategy and messaging for all stakeholders and coach executives to deliver difficult news with empathy and transparency.
+We monitor and analyze media stories and social conversations, making recommendations to address trends and minimize negative fallout.

-When the worst of the crisis has passed, we’ll help you review your overall response [internal link] to determine what worked well and what needs to be done differently next time.
+When the worst of the crisis has passed, we’ll help you review your overall response to determine what worked well and what needs to be done differently next time.